Preface By: Frances M. McCrory-Meservy October 15, 1943-October 15, 2007 (64 years of my life)

 Out of all the places we have lived Houston is my favorite city.

 My favorite duplex was the one in Wichita KS that had a huge recreation room, bedroom, full bath & huge laundry room in the basement.
 Upstairs there was a huge living/dinning area, country kitchen, full bath, bedroom (our study) & a single car garage.
 We had large windows on 3 sides upstairs and down.
-It had an 8 ft. privacy around a large back and side yard with a patio out the back door.
-Duplex in KS pics
+It had an 8 ft. privacy fence around a large back and side yard with a patio out the back door.

 Even though we lived in apartments, I had no favorite.
 We always had a noisy neighbor and were always careful not to disturb our neighbors.
 You just can't relax and be yourself in an apartment.